How to Calculate Win Rate and Win More Deals

 For example, you might discover that you have a much higher win rate with companies of a certain size, in a particular industry, or from a specific lead source.
 You might also find that certain types of RFPs are more profitable for you to pursue.
 These insights allow you to focus your team’s energy and resources where they’ll have the biggest impact, helping you prioritize the deals you’re most likely to win.

-Refine Your Sales Process
+Identify and Refine Your Sales Process

 Once your data has pointed you toward your best opportunities, the next step is to refine your sales process to match.
 A structured and repeatable process ensures that every member of your team is following best practices and not letting high-potential deals slip through the cracks.
 A well-defined sales process helps your team focus their efforts and move deals forward efficiently.